HardenedBSD/gitlab-wiki/Home.md

 # Contributing to HardenedBSD

-HardenedBSD uses GitHub for source control and bug reports.
+HardenedBSD uses a self-hosted GitLab for source control and bug reports.
 Users can submit bug reports for the HardenedBSD base source code [here](https://git.hardenedbsd.org/HardenedBSD/HardenedBSD/issues) and for ports [here](https://git.hardenedbsd.org/HardenedBSD/hardenedbsd-ports/issues).
 When